chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

       main gate (lower gate) for around 10 min, but if you want to climb up there is approximately 60 min of walking time (up and down).
 We drive our clients to the Secondary Gate (upper gate) so they can walk down easier (one way 30
-      - 40 min).<br>Entrance fee: Low season 3 Euros per person / High season 5 Euro
-      per person / kids under 12 years old free'
+      - 40 min).<br>Entrance fee: 6 Euro per person / kids under 12 years old free'
   - q: This is a full day tour, what if suddenly we need to use a W.C on the way?
     a: All the sights have W.C. facilities as well as the restaurants and the hotels.
   - q: How much are the entrance fees to Acropolis and the monastery of Ialyssos?
-    a: No entrance fee for the Acropolis, for the monastery is 6 euro per person.
+    a: No entrance fee for the Acropolis, for the monastery is 10 euro per person.
       <a href="./senior-citizens-tours-in-rhodes.htm">Seniors</a> (with Id or Passport)
       3 Euros / person
   - q: How long does it take a walk back to our ship from the gate near the Palace